treyhunner/treyhunner.github.com/source/_posts/2018-10-04-asterisks-in-python-what-they-are-and-how-to-use-them.markdown

 ---
 layout: post
 title: "Asterisks in Python: what they are and how to use them"
-date: 2018-10-04 07:30:00 -0700
+date: 2018-10-11 07:30:00 -0700
 comments: true
 categories: python
 ---

 There are a lot of places you'll see `*` and `**` used in Python.
+These two operators can be a bit mysterious at times, both for brand new programmers and for folks moving from many other programming languages which may not have completely equivalent operators.
 I'd like to discuss what those operators are and the many ways they're used.

 The `*` and `**` operators have grown in ability over the years and I'll be discussing all the ways that you can currently use these operators and noting which uses only work in modern versions of Python.
 So if you learned `*` and `**` back in the days of Python 2, I'd recommend at least skimming this article because Python 3 has added a lot of new uses for these operators.

-If you're newer to Python and you're not yet familiar with keyword arguments (a.k.a. named arguments), I'd recommend reading my article on [keyword arguments in Python][] first.
+If you're newer to Python and you're not yet familiar with keyword arguments (a.k.a. named arguments), I'd recommend reading my article on [keyword arguments in Python][keyword arguments] first.

 ## What we're not talking about